sashman/jenkins-cli-view/README.md

 *NOTE:* `jenkinsHost` should exclude the scheme.
 The scheme defaults to `https`

-The values are overridable with:
+The values are overridable with environment variables:

 - `JENKINS_SCHEME`
 - `JENKINS_USERNAME`